Posts Tagged Dave Morris

 To get in the experimenting mood, grab a gamebook and read it in a way it’s not intended to be – from page 1 to the end.
 You’ll see the many ways an encounter can go, the options for a scene of dialogue, the possibilities for your ending.
 Once you’re loosened up, go back to your WIP and play.

-(Here’s the titles that are currently available in the series I’m proofing for Dave, but gamebook fans can probably point you to other goodies.)
+(Here are the titles in the series I’m proofing for Dave, but gamebook fans can probably point you to other goodies.)

 Thanks for the signpost pic Shahram Sharif